binlecode/example-grails-getitdone/README.md

 Once Travis-CI can build on Github push, the [build|passing] Travis status badge can be added to README.md (check the top of this file).

+## Docker container deployment

+fix server port in ```application.yml```

+By default gradlew assemble picks product environment.
+For security reason and demo purpose, we build jar with development env.